Remember back when I said,

 Before we move on to the exciting step of Adding New Users to your RW Elephant account, let me give you a little sneak peek of an Advanced Feature.

-RW Elephant has a handy-dandy WordPress Plugin that allows you to display your Items on your own WordPress website in whatever style you’d like.
-In addition to the regular-ol-Gallery, the Plugin also allows you to enable Online Wishlist Creation.
+Well, RW also offers multiple website integrations (WordPress, Squarespace, or Shopify).
+These Gallery options allow you to display your Items on your own website in whatever style you’d like.
+In addition to the regular-ol-Gallery, you can also enable Online Wishlist Creation.
 Oooooooooh!

 Let’s invite the rest of your team to join you in this exciting RW Elephant adventure!